Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Methodology

 \section{Methodology}

-This section presents our proposed \textsc{AnomalyCD} approach for anomaly CD on TS data sets.
+This section presents our proposed \textsc{AnomalyCD} approach for anomaly CD from TS data sets.

-We present the \textsc{AnomalyCD} framework for anomaly causality diagnostics that addresses the challenges of CD of binary anomaly data sets.
-The proposed system comprises two main modules, i.e., causal graph discovery and causality inference (see Figure~\ref{fig:rca__online_rca-rca_online_main}).
-The causal graph discovery generates temporal causal networks and trains a BN inference model on the input anomaly data streamed from trained (or online) AD systems.
-The causality inference modules handle user queries with observation conditions and provide causality and conditional probabilities using the BN model.
-The causality inference queries on the causal graph network include:
+We present the \textsc{AnomalyCD} for causality diagnostics that addresses the challenges of GCM of binary anomaly data sets.
+The system comprises two main modules, i.e., causal graph discovery and causality inference (see Fig.~\ref{fig:rca__online_rca-rca_online_main}).
+The causal graph discovery generates temporal causal networks and trains a BN inference model on the anomaly data streamed from AD systems.
+The causality inference modules handle user queries with observation conditions to provide causality and conditional probabilities using the BN model.

-\begin{itemize} \item \textit{Conditional probability inference:} Probabilistic inference allows users to query the BN model for any marginal distribution of anomaly occurrence.
-The inference module provides features to estimate the causal effect between two variables on a given observed anomaly evidence.
-We employ \textit{variable elimination} algorithm, an exact inference technique for solving Bayes' equations, to estimate conditional distributions over a subset of variables from the probabilistic graphical BN models.